hveerten/katu/Readme.md

 The examples are called `multinest_marginals.py`, `multinest_marginals_corner.py`
 and `multinest_marginals_fancy.py`

+For `emcee`, we also provide a `emcee_analyzer.py` script which will do a similar job as the `multinest` one.
+It must be noted that due to the nature of MCMC, it is expected that the first data points are composed by `burn-in` data points.
+In this case, a variable `discarded_data` can be set in the `metadata` file in order to discard that many steps from the beginning.

+Note that both scripts are *very* simple and might not be what the end user needs for their analysis.
+In that case, they can use them as a starting point for their own scripts.
+Additionally, in `wrapper_utils/analyzer_utils.py` there are some utilities that might be useful for adding functionality to the wrappers.

 ## Publications

 Non-eshaustive list of publications that use Katu in any form: